NicolasH2/gseaCondenser/README.md

 # freqGsea

-`freqGsea` takes a vector of set names, cuts them up into pieces and returns a frequency table of all words from the set names.
-This also includes word-combinations of words that directly follow one another in a single set name.
+`freqGsea` takes a vector of pathway names, cuts them up into pieces and returns a frequency table of all words from the pathway names.
+This also includes word-combinations of words that directly follow one another in a single pathway name.
 By default some words will be removed ("of","via",etc.) but you can switch this off, or even add terms that you might want to omit.
 In this example the [wordcloud2](https://github.com/Lchiffon/wordcloud2) package is used to vizualize the result.

 ``` r
 library(gseaCondenser)